 Biomechanics covers a multitude of areas in clinical practice such as sports injuries, arthritic conditions, and the diabetic foot.

 You may have come across, or suffer with one of the most common causes of heel pain – plantar fasciitis.
 This is a complaint we see in our clinic on a regular basis.

 Children can also experience foot and lower leg problems.
-If you are a parent and are seeking advice or opinion, on how to manage an observed trait in your child, this something I can help with.
+If you are a parent and are seeking advice or opinion, on how to manage an observed trait in your child, this is something I can help with.

 Gait Analysis is used to evaluate the way joints and muscles in the body interact when you walk, it also gives an idea of how any faulty mechanics if present, maybe contributing to any aches and pains you may be experiencing.

 Here at the clinic, we use the PodoSmart walk-kit, an innovative gait analysis tool, in combination with our clinical assessments.

 Below is a list of the most common musculoskeletal problems you may come across in the lower limb.

 Fore foot pain also known as metatarsalgia, is where pain is experienced across the ball of the foot.

 An inflamed nerve in the ball of the foot, usually between the second and third metatarsals (bones) in the foot.